 This course is designed to offer students the opportunity to read widely and deeply in a selection of contemporary African American authors, from the era of the Harlem Renaissance to contemporary African American authors on the literary scene.
 Students will be introduced to standard techniques of literary analysis as well as to the unique power of African American stories, poetry, drama and novels.
+This course fulfills the LMC General Education Requirement for Ethnic / Multicultural Studies.
 SC